• Home /

 When the First-Time Homebuyer Act passes, will it be retroactive?

-Yes, the First-Time Homebuyer Act will be retroactive to December 31 of the preceding calendar year so eligible buyers can amend their federal tax returns and get an instant Treasury payment.
+In the last version of the bill, the First-Time Homebuyer Tax Credit Act was declared to be retroactive to December 31 of the preceding calendar year so eligible buyers could amend their federal tax returns for an instant Treasury payment.
+It’s unknown whether an updated version of the bill will be retroactive.

 How do I apply for the $15,000 Home Buyer Grant?